fredrikbromee/alternativesForSeveralMessageTypesOnATopic/readme.md

-# More than one messages type in a schema in protobuf
+# More than one message type in a single-event schema in protobuf

-This is an example project that allows developers to see alternatives on how to declare protobuf schemas that contain more than one message type.
+This is an example project that allows developers to see alternatives on how to declare protobuf single-event schemas that can contain more than one message type.
 See e.g. https://www.confluent.io/blog/put-several-event-types-kafka-topic/ for a discussion on why this sometimes is a good idea.